-We monitor wellbeing closely though our close working relationships with the children and an ethos of kindness and love..
+We monitor wellbeing closely though our close working relationships with the children and an ethos of kindness and love.
 Our children know that they have adults to help them and who and where to go if they need support.
 We also work closely as a school team to identify any children who made need additional support.
-We also have trained Emotional Support Literacy Assistants (Mrs Garland, Mrs Reeves, Mrs Mason and Miss Bush).
+We also have trained Emotional Support Literacy Assistants (Mrs Garland, Mrs Reeves, Mrs Mason, Mrs Taylor and Miss Bush).
 The children are all taught the '5 ways to wellbeing' so that they can learn strategies to support them throughout their lives.
+We also have a number of staff trained as Mental Health First Aiders and Mrs Taylor is now running a Wellbeing Team, with a group of children called 'well-being ambassadors' to peer support anyone that needs it.